yindejiang/PCSSP_sift/README.md

 1. pandas, os, shutil, re, numpy, glob, matplotlib are necessary for python3.x.
 If you choose to install ananconda on your system, these basic packages are available.

-2. You must install ImageMagick in order to synthesize the diagnostic map of pulsar candidates.
+2. You must install ImageMagick in order to synthesize the diagnostic plots of pulsar candidates.
 ImageMagick is a free, open-source software suite, used for editing and manipulating digital images.
 It can be used to create, edit, compose, or convert bitmap images, and supports a wide range of file formats, including JPEG, PNG, GIF, TIFF, and PDF.

-The following are the instructionswhen I installed Imagemagick in my Centos 7 , which you can use as a reference.
+The following are the instructions when I installed Imagemagick in my Centos 7 , which you can use as a reference.

 2.1 Install some dependencies